Meet Obertal Inn Owner ~ Hans Mulders

 I was born in the Netherlands and raised in Ethiopia, where my family and I lived from when I was 6 months old until I turned 12.
-Actually oncoming soon, my 12th birthday, my sister, who was 13 at the time, and I flew without adult supervision from Addis Abeba (Capital of Ethiopia) to Amsterdam.
-This must be where my sense of permanent adventure comes from.
+Actually on my 12th birthday, my sister, who was 13 at the time, and I flew without adult supervision from Addis Ababa (Capital of Ethiopia) to Amsterdam.
+This must be where my permanent sense of adventure comes from.

-While going to college I went to France during the summer vacation and managed a Campground with two bars and a restaurant.
-I had the time of my life.
+While going to college, I went to France during the summer vacation and managed a campground with two bars and a restaurant.
+I had the time of my life!
 The owner let me do whatever I wanted, so we bought hundreds of pounds of meat and ground our own burgers and I asked my little brother, Richard, to buy kilos of Indonesian spices so I could make my mom’s Sateh Ajam (chicken sateh,) which we sold to the campers.
 The owner ended up doing so much more revenue than expected that he actually paid me twice as much as he had agreed to when the job started.
 This gave a me a good taste as to what our industry was like, but it also solidified a hankering for having my own business.
 I liked being able to do what I wanted, while providing financial results for the owner.

-After College, I interned in Germany, near Frankfurt and worked there for two years.
+After college, I interned in Germany, near Frankfurt and worked there for two years.
 My last boss there suggested I go to the US for a semester to study at Cornell University in Ithaca, NY.
-The visa came with a 1 ½ year work permit and I thought that might be a lot of fun.
+The visa came with a 1 ½ year work permit and I thought that might be a lot of fun!
 In 1984, on my birthday, I arrived in Manhattan.
-After the seven week Summer Courses, I had a job offer in Santa Rosa, CA, opening what would be the Sheraton Round Barn Inn.
-I climbed up the ranks pretty quickly and the company liked what I did so they sponsored me to get a visa for an additional 1 ½ years.
+After the seven-week summer courses, I had a job offer in Santa Rosa, CA, opening what would become the Sheraton Round Barn Inn.
+I climbed up the ranks quickly and the company liked what I did so they sponsored me to get a visa for an additional 1 ½ years.

-We lived in Santa Rosa, CA; Foster City, CA; Dallas, TX; Miami, FL and West Long Branch, NJ, and currently reside in Chelan, WA.
-I managed large departments in large hotels and ended up as the General Manager at Ocean Place Resort & Spa in Long Branch, NJ, a 250 room hotel on the beach in NJ with revenues of over $27 million.
+We have lived in Santa Rosa, CA; Foster City, CA; Dallas, TX; Miami, FL; West Long Branch, NJ, and currently reside in Chelan, WA.
+I managed large departments in large hotels and ended up in 2004 as the General Manager of Ocean Place Resort & Spa in Long Branch, NJ, a multifaceted 250 room hotel on the beach in NJ with revenues of over $27 million.
 In 2008 I moved to manage the Seaview Resort & Spa near Atlantic City in NJ.
-When the economic downturn in 2008 hit the hospitality industry particularly hard, I decided that after 30 years of working in corporate America I decided it was time to make my lifelong dream a reality and strike out on my own.
+When the economic downturn in 2008 hit the hospitality industry particularly hard, I decided that after 30 years of working in corporate America it was time to make my lifelong dream a reality and strike out on my own.

 Penned by Hans Mulders